 In these unprecedented times, artists have found new ways to work, they are stronger, resilient, and more resolute, and the response with their creative practice is what this exhibition hopes to showcase.

-Since April 2020, we have met with artists, weekly, first as a point of contact so no one felt isolated, and then as an extension, we began to develop our practice in new, innovative, and refreshing ways.
-Within the group, we have tackled immense logistical issues like increased difficulty in accessing materials, working within the confines stipulated by the impact of the pandemic, having to work isolated from the usual sensory stimulation many take for granted, facing these problems together as a community.
+Since April 2020, we met with artists, weekly, first as a point of contact so no one felt isolated, but then as an extension, we began to share ideas about our practice and through this, developed some new, innovative, and refreshing ways of creating new work.
+Within the group, we have tackled immense logistical issues like increased difficulty in accessing materials, working within the confines stipulated by the impact of the pandemic, having to work isolated from the usual sensory stimulation many take for granted, but also facing these problems together as a community.

-2. Provide accessible formats for all the artworks, and Interpretation for any disabled visitors in our audience.
-These include providing braille, large print, raised images, captions in their videos, and BSL.
+2. Provide accessible formats for all the artworks we will show, and create Interpretation for any disabled visitors in our audience.
+These include providing braille, large print, raised images, assisting with captions in their videos, and BSL.

 3. Empower the artists by creating a resource base and repository, both digitally and paper-based.

-4. Create a legacy for future VI and other disabled artists and creative practitioners, and enable future collaborations.
+4. Create a legacy for future VI and other disabled artists and creative practitioners, and enable future collaborations, with and beyond MaMoMi.